Critical PennNet Components

 It defines requirements for servers that store confidential or operational University data (see the policy for a definition of these terms), including devices hosted on third-party networks by outside service providers.
-One of the requirements is registration as a Critical Host.
+One of the requirements is registration as a Critical Component.

 Critical Components Registration